tdeheurles/hive/example/helloworld/part5.md

 Just wait a few minutes for the setup to proceed and you will have kubernetes cluster.
 Don't forget that billing is started from this moment (around 1$ per day or 0.007$ per minutes).
 Deleting the cluster stop the billing.

-### set autoscaling on for our cluster
+### set autoscaling on for our cluster (optional)
-Here we ask the gcloud cluster to scale automatically if we add too much containers.
-We will the nodes to target 75% of CPU on each nodes.
+We now ask the gcloud cluster to scale automatically if we add too much containers.
+We ask the nodes to target 75% of CPU on each nodes.
 Kubernetes will move your container to reorganise the number of nodes.

 We autoscale the cluster named `mycluster` with a target of `0.75` of CPU, a maximum of `5` nodes and we tell the monitoring to wait `120` seconds after a node count change before taking a new decision:
 ```bash